Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 <WikiImage
     src="/assets/images/world-generation/jigsaw-structures/connectable-jigsaws.png"
     alt="Jigsaws that can connect"
-    caption="These two jigsaws can connect because their arrows are both horizontal positioned."
+    caption="These two jigsaws can connect because their arrows are both aligned horizontally."
 />

 <WikiImage
     src="/assets/images/world-generation/jigsaw-structures/connectable-jigsaws2.png"
     alt="Jigsaws that can connect"
-    caption="These two jigsaws can connect because their arrows are both horizontal positioned."
+    caption="These two jigsaws can connect because their arrows are both aligned horizontally."
 />

 <WikiImage
     src="/assets/images/world-generation/jigsaw-structures/unconnectable-jigsaws.png"
     alt="Jigsaws that cannot connect"
-    caption="These two jigsaws cannot connect because one is horizontally aligned while the other is vertical aligned."
+    caption="These two jigsaws cannot connect because one is aligned horizontally while the other is aligned vertically."
 />

 </CardGrid>